anthoor/www/readme.rst

 Acknowledgement
 ***************

-The CodeIgniter team would like to thank EllisLab, all the contributors to the CodeIgniter project and you, the CodeIgniter user.
+I would like to thank The CodeIgniter team, EllisLab, all the contributors to the CodeIgniter project and you, the CSEDL Manager user.